chbeu/chbeu.github.io/content/post/_posts_wordpress/2019-10-23-chiir-2020-tutorial-on-multi-method-evaluation.md

   - recommender systems
   - information retrieval
 ---
-I am happy to announce that I will give a tutorial with the title ''Leveraging multiple methods to answer what you were looking for'' at <a href="http://sigir.org/chiir2020/" rel="noopener noreferrer" target="_blank">CHIIR 2020</a>.
+I am happy to announce that I will give a tutorial with the title ''Leveraging multiple methods to answer what you were looking for'' at [CHIIR 2020](https://sigir.org/chiir2020/).
 Details will follow.

 {{< cite page="bauer-2020-chiir-tutorial-multimethods" view="4" >}}